jbee/purejin/docs/differences.md

 Like multiple classes implementing the same interface.
 This has to work smothly.
 So our map's values really have to be lists of classes associated with a name.
-But if we actually try to resolve a name that is associated with multiple classes/instances we don't know which one we should use and have to throw an error.
-These errors should be familiar from guice and spring.
-They are necessary because of the map-model.

 ```java
 class Foo implements Bar { }